-- Federal Unsubsidized loan is not need-based.
+- Federal Direct Unsubsidized Loan is not need-based.
 It offers a low interest rate and minimal fees.
 Interest accrues with disbursement.

 Your total award is the last column of your award information.
 It shows how much you have been awarded by each financial aid program.

 Your total financial aid is the bottom row of the table that shows your award package details.
 It shows you the total financial aid you have been awarded for each semester.
 The very last box shows your complete award amount.
 This amount may change if you have additional scholarships or outside resources to report.
 Your total financial aid does not include a Federal Direct Parent PLUS Loan, which is another type of financial aid you may be eligible for.

 Some students will be selected for verification.
 If you have been selected, we will contact you through your WMU email.
 If selected, you will be required to submit additional documentation detailing household and other information.
 You need to turn in all requested documents as soon as possible to avoid any delay in processing your aid.
 Some financial aid awards are time sensitive and could be reduced or revoked if you do not complete the verification process.

 To remain eligible for financial aid, you must make satisfactory academic progress at WMU.
 This means you must:

 - Maintain a minimum cumulative grade point average as stated in the University’s Catalog.